hniksic/rust-subprocess/README.md

 The `Popen` type offers some functionality currently missing from the Rust standard library.
-It provides methods for polling the process, waiting with timeout, and the `communicate` method, useful enough to have been [created independently](https://crates.io/crates/subprocess-communicate).
+It provides methods for polling the process, waiting with timeout, and the *communicate* output capturing methods, useful enough to have been [created independently](https://crates.io/crates/subprocess-communicate).
 While the design follows Python's [`subprocess` module](https://docs.python.org/3/library/subprocess.html#popen-constructor),